Teneia

 Hey Hey Hey

-From Maya A. to Yonce From Meg Thee Stallion to Melinda gates
+From Meg’ Thee Stallion to Melinda Gates

 We run the gamut, Didn’t come to play